boody1911/Telecom-Churn-Analysis/README.md

-# Telecom-Churn-Analysis
+# Telecom Churn Analysis

-This project focuses on analyzing customer churn in the telecom industry.
-It includes data cleaning, exploratory analysis, and building visual dashboards to understand customer behavior.
-The goal is to find the key factors that affect churn and help the company improve retention strategies.
+This project analyzes customer churn in the telecom industry.
+It contains a detailed proposal and a dashboard that highlight the key insights from the data.

+## 📂 Files
+- **Customer Churn Proposal.pdf** → Project proposal and detailed explanation
+- **Customer Churn Dashboard** → Dashboard visualization (image)

+## 📊 Key Insights
+- Customers with shorter contract durations are more likely to churn.
+- Unlimited data plans are linked to lower churn rates.
+- Monthly charges have a strong influence on churn.

+## 🛠️ Tools Used
+- Power query
+- Power BI
+- Excel
+- Power point